 Your RHEL or SLES operating system includes the

-fence_gce fencing agent calls the
+fence_gce fencing agent initiates a failover, the agent calls the

 Bare Metal Solution API to reset the failed Bare Metal Solution server.